-Nikon D7500 versus Olympus E-620
+Nikon D7500 vs Olympus E-620

 The Nikon D7500 and the Olympus E-620 are two digital cameras that were announced, respectively, in April 2017 and February 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a Four Thirds sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Olympus provides 12.2 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a Four Thirds (E-620) sensor.
+The Nikon has a resolution of 20.7 megapixels, whereas the Olympus provides 12.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-620 is notably smaller (14 percent) than the Nikon D7500.
 Moreover, the E-620 is markedly lighter (28 percent) than the D7500.
 It is worth mentioning in this context that the D7500 is splash and dust resistant, while the E-620 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D7500) and the Four Thirds Lens Catalog (E-620).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.